vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 Note that latest steps on how to install Python and sphinx, please refer to [this article](https://github.com/aspnet/Docs/blob/master/CONTRIBUTING.md).

+## Get Started
+You should use sphinx-quickstart to generate a test project so as to understand its basic structure, like makefile, conf.py, and build folder.
+Then you can better understand why the below settings are required.

 ## Live Preview Settings
 For this extension to locate the generated HTML pages, three settings can be set.